Shopify/ruby-lsp/DESIGN_AND_ROADMAP.md

 @post.like!
 ```

-IMPORTANT: The goal of this experiment is to understand if we can get better accuracy for the code that you already
+> [!IMPORTANT] The goal of this experiment is to understand if we can get better accuracy for the code that you already
-have.
+> have.
 The hypothesis is that a reasonable amount of code already uses patterns like the ones in the example and, in
-those cases, we can achieve nicer results.
+> those cases, we can achieve nicer results.
+>

-However, identifiers are not the ideal medium for proper type annotations.
+> However, identifiers are not the ideal medium for proper type annotations.
 It would not be possible to express anything
-complex, such as unions, intersections or generics.
+> complex, such as unions, intersections or generics.
 Additionally, it is very trivial to fool the type guessing by simply
-naming a variable with a type name that doesn't match its actual type.
+> naming a variable with a type name that doesn't match its actual type.

 ```ruby
 pathname = something_that_returns_an_integer